Untermyer Park and Gardens: Walled Garden

-Roth spouting water, the stoa on the eastern wall for guests to relax in, and the open air amphitheater at the north end where performers would entertain guests.
-A prominent feature of the amphitheater are the two facing marble sphinxes sculpted by Paul Manship, one of the most famous sculptors of th time, which sit on platforms each supported by two tall Ionic columns of cipollino marble.
+Roth spouting water, the Doric stoa on the eastern wall for guests to relax in, and the open air amphitheater at the north end where performers would entertain guests.
+A prominent feature of the amphitheater are the two facing marble sphinxes sculpted by Paul Manship, one of the most famous sculptors of the time, which sit on platforms each supported by two tall Ionic columns of cipollino marble.
 The sphinxes were influenced by Attic architecture.

 Other architectural elements, such as the great gate through which one enters the garden, and the tiled stage of the amphitheater, were based on Mycenaean motifs.
 The gate was based on the Bronze Age Great Lion Gate of the citadel of Mycenae, but without the two sculpted lions of the original, while the tiling of the amphitheater's stage floor was based on a fresco from the ancient city of Tiryns, which featured spirals and papyrus lotus blossoms.

 The Vista and Overlook

-The Vista is a long descending staircase which runs from an inconspicuous doorway in the loggia of the lower terrace of the Walled Garden down towards the Hudson River, where it culminates in the Overlook.
+The Vista is a long descending staircase which runs from an inconspicuous doorway in the loggia of the lower terrace of the Walled Garden down towards the Hudson River, where it culminates in the Vista Overlook.
 The staircase is modeled on the Renaissance era Villa d'Este in Italy at Lake Como.
-The sides were originally planted with Japanese cedar trees to mimic the dark cypress trees of the original staircase, however invasive tree species wreaked havoc, and the trees had to be restored later.
+The sides were originally planted with Japanese cedar trees to mimic the dark cypress trees of the original staircase, however non-native tree species invaded, and the cedars had to be restored later.

 The Overlook features two ancient Roman monolithic cipollino marble columns which came from the estate of noted architect Stanford White.